Japan Student Visa (Student)

 Processing Fees

-Consular fee
+Consular fee (single entry)

 Frequently Asked Questions

-Can I work part-time?
+Can I work with a Japanese student visa?

 Japan Visa Types